chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Aligned connection operator (:<=)

-For connections where you want the aligned-half of 'bulk-connect-like-semantics' where the aligned fields are driven producer-to-consumer and flipped fields are ignored, use `:<=` (the "aligned connection").
+For connections where you want the aligned-half of 'bulk-connect-like-semantics' where the aligned members are driven producer-to-consumer and flipped members are ignored, use `:<=` (the "aligned connection").

 ```scala mdoc:silent
 class Example2 extends RawModule {